PhoenXHO/UwU/README.md

 ## Loops
 Loops in **UwU** are different than `while` loops in C/C++ in that the code within the following block executes until a certain condition is met.
-The syntax for `uwntiw` loops is:
+The syntax for `untiw` loops is:
 ```
-uwntiw condition
+untiw condition
 [:
     {: executes until 'contidion' is true :}
 :]